willpinha/yhub/README.md

 If you identified with any of these points, **yhub** might be for you.
 It's a tool for centralizing the organization of your repositories into a single Git repository.
 Some advantages this can bring you:

 - **Portability:** Your repository organization is the same across different computers
-- **AI Integration:** Instead of saying "Given the repository in `~/code/repos/my-repo`, do this" you say "Given `my-repo`, do this" and the AI ​​will know where to look for it
+- **AI Integration:** Instead of saying "Given the repository in `~/code/repos/my-repo`, do this", you say "Given `my-repo`, do this" and the AI ​​will know where to look for it
 - **Team collaboration:** Your team can centralize the organization of all your repositories across team members
 - **Simplicity:** You don't need to configure your `.gitconfig` file with SSH key mapping logic